cylc-admin

 - started implies submitted

-- succeeded, failed, and custom outputs, imply started
+- succeeded and failed imply started

 [OPTIONS]